 The main legal regulation governing the operation of electronic communications networks and the provision of electronic communication services is the Electronic Communications Act (Elektronisko sakaru likums).
-The Electronic Communications Act entitles the Latvian Government (Cabinet of Ministers) to pass subordinated regulations and they are:
+The Electronic Communications Act entitles the Latvian Government to pass subordinated regulations and they are:

-- Regulations No 276 of 19.04.2005 on radio frequency spectrum band allocation by radio communications types and classification by radio communications systems; - Regulations No 447 of 21.06.2005 on a national numbering plan; - Regulations No 591 of 09.08.2005 on the procedures by which an electronic communications merchant shall install, in the electronic communications network, equipment, which shall ensure the acquisition of investigatory information from technical facilities and the investigatory wiretapping of conversations;
+- Regulations No 276 of 19.04.2005. on radio frequency spectrum band allocation by radio communications types and classification by radio communications systems; - Regulations No 591 of 09.08.2005. on the procedures by which an electronic communications merchant shall install, in the electronic communications network, equipment, which shall ensure the acquisition of investigatory information from technical facilities and the investigatory wiretapping of conversations; - Regulations No 622 of 23.08.2005. on the radio frequency spectrum band, the efficient utilisation of which it is

-- Regulations No 622 of 23.08.2005 on the radio frequency spectrum band, the efficient utilisation of which it is necessary to limit the assignment of right of use of the radio frequency spectrum for commercial activities in the electronic communications sector; - Regulations No 893 of 22.11.2005 on the procedures and the time period for the transition to a closed eight-digit numbering scheme; - Regulations No 256 of 04.04.2006 on procedures for the installation and construction of electronic communications networks: - Regulations No 453 of 06.06.2006 on radio frequency assignment use permit; - Regulations No 565 of 11.07.2006 on procedures by which the numbering resources shall be allocated, used, reserved or annulled and given up; and - Regulations No 1013 of 19.12.2006 on the transfer of information regarding caller location.
+- necessary to limit the assignment of right of use of the radio frequency spectrum for commercial activities in the electronic communications sector; - Regulations No 893 of 22.11.2005. on the procedures and the time period for the transition to a closed eight-digit numbering scheme; - Regulations No 256 of 04.04.2006. on procedures for the installation and construction of electronic communications networks; - Regulations No 453 of 06.06.2006. on radio frequency assignment use permit; - Regulations No 820 of 04.12.2007. for order for the requesting by and transfer of data to the investigation authorities; - Regulations No 561 of 21.08.2007. for the conformity assessment, distribution and usage of the radio equipment and the terminal equipment; - Regulations No 619 of 11.09.2007. for the establishment, maintenance and usage of the centralised data base for the lost terminal equipment; and the order for the suspension and renewal of the usage of the lost terminal equipment; - Regulations No 649 of 25.09.2007. for the fees of public services provided by the Electronic Communications Office; and - Regulations No 223 of 01.04.2008. for the specification of the location of the caller and the maintenance, keeping and transfer of such information;